trofi/trofi.github.io.gen/posts/312-the-sagemath-saga.md

 `sage` is an `ipython` `REPL` with a bunch of bindings for math libraries like [`GAP`](https://www.gap-system.org/).
 It is said that the bug happens only when `sagemath` is built against `python-3.12` while `python-3.11` would work without the problems.
 Normally it would be a strong hint of a `sagemath` bug.
 But the reporter suspected it's a `gcc` problem as building `sage` with `-O1` made the bug go away.
-Thus the bug is at least dependent on generated code and is likely not just a logic bug.
+Thus, the bug is at least dependent on generated code and is likely not just a logic bug.

 **Quick quiz: where do you think the bug lies?** In `gcc`, `sagemath` or